JakeHartline/X200-docs/jig/README.md

 It's made of 2 parts: base (aligns everything) and springs (keeps pins under tension).

 ### Print settings
-Printed with Prusa MK3 0.20 "quality" preset (extrusion width = 0.45), generic PLA.\
+Base is printed with Prusa MK3 0.20 "quality" preset (extrusion width = 0.45), generic PLA.\
 2 perimeters, no solid top/bottom layers.
 Infill is up to you.

 ## How to use